Erastuskanyatta/working-with-the-database/index.md

-Apart from Backend developers,Database may seem to be a very complicated thing in a other Developer's coding live.However,to me this is just a mis-understanding.
+Apart from Backend developers, the Database may seem to be a very complicated thing in a other Developer's coding live.
+However, to me this is just a misunderstanding.
 In this article we will prove how easy it is to work with Maria Database with only SQL and PHP knowledge.

 ### Prerequisites
 To use this tutorial you need to ;